Healing is possible.

 At least 1 in 6 men have been sexually assaulted in their lifetime.
 The consequences can be significant and long term, including mental and physical health issues and dysfunctional relationships.
 It has been difficult for men who were sexually abused as a child to come forward and there are relatively limited resources available which are focused exclusively on understanding mens’ issues and considerations for healing.

 We are cc4ms – Canadian Centre for Male Survivors of Childhood Sexual Abuse.
 We are a not for profit organization committed to being a world-class, dedicated treatment centre with evidence-based, holistic programs for adult male survivors of childhood sexual abuse.
 We aim to connect men and their families with specialized services and to network with professionals, individuals and agencies providing similar services.
-Currently, we are concentrating on education and advocacy.
+Our current focus is education and advocacy.

 If you’re not in denial and you face what’s really hurting and get at the problem, you deflate its power.